dje-dev/Ceres/APISamples.md

 ### Human grandmaster move agreement analysis
-The second sample extracts a large subset of games from a set of top chess players in history and compares their actual moves made against an LC0 policy network, quantifying the aggrement to assess their strength and/or similarity to the playing style of the Leela networks.
+The second sample extracts a large subset of games from a set of top chess players in history and compares their actual moves made against an LC0 policy network, quantifying the agreement to assess their strength and/or similarity to the playing style of the Leela networks.